VPNs are blocked for many reasons and in many ways, but there are just as many ways to unblock a VPN too.

 One of the most common – and unfortunately the strongest – forms of VPN blocking is something known as deep packet inspection, or DPI.

 In short, deep packet inspection is a way of, well, inspecting your Internet packets as they travel between your computer or Internet-enabled devices and the Internet-at-large.

-Although a VPN encrypts your Internet traffic and this means the state censors won’t be able to see the actual contents of the packets, they will be able to see that you’re using a VPN in general – and block it.
+Although a VPN encrypts your Internet traffic, meaning the state censors won’t be able to see the actual contents of the packets, they will be able to see that you’re using a VPN in general – and block it.

 Another common tactic is to block a VPN’s known IP addresses.
-This is an easier block to implement, but it’s not as effective as DPI, since there are thousands of IPs addresses among the various VPN services and it’s very tough to block them all.
+This is an easier block to implement, but it’s not as effective as DPI, since there are thousands of IPs addresses among the various VPN services, making it difficult to block them all.

 There are certain ports used primarily by VPN traffic, with 1194 being the most common.
 Blocking these ports altogether will block any VPN that’s using them too.